rezanikfal/SKINET/README.md

 - Adjust the Startup (add `AddAutoMapper.cs` service)
 - Add `IMapper` to the Controller
 - Configure the helper for User defined types by `ForMember` method

+## Custom value resolver (Modify API Values)
+- Add `https://localhost:5001/` to the beginning of Picture Url